boblq/blog-articles/2015-08-22-journey-to-making-money-while-sleeping.md

 There is this saying about sofware developers: the good ones are lazy.
 That's not a description many other fields would see as a compliment, but it is poignantly so for software development.

 Why are good software developers lazy?
 Software is about automation.
 If there is a task that wastes an hour of a software developer's time per day, then you could be certain that she would look to writing something that automates this process.
-A software developer must take this to hear to be efficient.
+A software developer must take this to heart to be efficient.

 This is where I'd like to take the laziness metaphor further: building a solid and financially secure future for my family in an automated manner.
 I *could* go to work everyday until I reach the ripe age of 70, assuming I live and I am able to work until then, retire, and finally take those year long trips abroad.
 I could, but would rather not.
 I would like go travel while my family is young, while my kids aren't busy, while Trina and I could keep up with them.
 I will if I have to... but the reality is that I don't have to.
 Laziness aside, I feel that building a secure future for my family is the morally and financially responsible thing to do.
 Shall I lose the ability to make money through an accident or a disease, then I have my family covered.